CatalogueOfLife/coldp/README.md

  - `*` = not yet supported but expected soon

 ## Data Files
-The filename for an entity in the above diagram is a case insensitive version of the class name, any number of ignored hyphens and a known tabular text suffix.
+The filename for an entity in the above diagram is a case insensitive version of the class name, any number of ignored hyphens or underscores and a known tabular text suffix.
 The suffix specifies one of the two supported tabular flavours, comma separated or tab separated files:

  - `csv`: a comma separated, optionally quoted CSV file as per [RFC 4180](https://tools.ietf.org/html/rfc4180)
  - `tsv`, `tab` or `txt`: indicates a tab seperated file without quoting

- Valid examples are `taxon.tsv` or `vernacular-name.csv`
+ Valid examples are `Taxon.tsv` or `vernacular-name.csv`

-It is recommended to place all data files in a subfolder called `data`.
-But having them on the root level is also allowed.
+It is recommended to place all data files in a subfolder called `data`, but having them on the root level is allowed.

 ### Character Encoding
 All files should be encoded in UTF-8.

 ## metadata.yaml
 A [YAML file](https://en.wikipedia.org/wiki/YAML) with metadata about the entire dataset should be included.
 The file consists mostly of key value pairs, see the [comments in metadata.yaml](metadata.yaml) for all available keys.
+Additional entries to the YAML file is allowed to express non standard properties.

 # Data File Columns
 All data files should contain a header row that specifies the name of the columns as given below.
 In the absence of a header row it is expected that all columns exist in the exact order given below.
+With headers given it is allowed to share additional columns which are not part of the standard as listed below.

 ## Name